 Categories

 Though additional units of the Vertical Spreads could not have been added due to the strict limits to debit risks, there were still months left to that particular trade component.
 With lower prices expected, there was little reason the Verticals should have been removed fast.

-Going forward, should the context from a fundamental and volatility perspective remain the same, only on a rally could Physik Invest potentially re-enter a similar position.
+In the future, should the context from a fundamental and volatility perspective remain the same, Physik Invest could potentially re-enter a similar position only on a rally.

+Categories